Puppychan/Ambrosia/README.md

 -    The project uses Xcode as an IDE to run the project
 -    Firebase account
+-    Make sure your OS system is MacOS.

 <!-- Installation -->
 ### 🔧 installation